 Amy grew up on an acreage in southern Saskatchewan.
 She had a wide variety of animals growing up including horses, sheep, rabbits, cats, chickens, turkeys and a dog.
 Amy is a Veterinary Technologist, graduating from Kelsey SIAST in 2005.
 She has been working as a Vet Tech ever since.
 She is one of our Vet Techs and our Office Manager.
-She lives in Neuanlage with her husband and son, their dog, Scratty and their rabbit, Fuzzy!
+She lives in Neuanlage with her husband and son, their dog Scratty and their cat Smokey.
 Amy enjoys spending time with her family, gardening, reading and helping out with Wildlife Rehabilitation whenever possible.
 She is proud to be a part of Warman Small Animal Hospital and is very excited to meet you and your pets!

 Nicole Gessner, RVT